Breast Reconstruction Surgery

 Stacked Flap Deep Inferior Epigastric Perforator (DIEP) Flap

 When a patient does not have adequate skin and fat in the lower abdomen to be used for breast reconstruction, Dr. Rednam may recommend a stacked deep inferior epigastric perforator (DIEP) flap procedure for single breast reconstruction.
-This type of breast reconstruction employs a flap of fat, tissue, and vessels from the abdomen (DIEP flap) which may be folded or “stacked” on top of itself.
+This type of breast reconstruction employs a flap of fat, tissue, and vessels from the abdomen (DIEP flap), which may be folded or “stacked” on top of itself.

 Implant Based Breast Reconstruction

-Dr. Rednam may recommend implant based breast reconstruction for patients who aren’t suitable candidates for a lengthier flap reconstruction procedure, or who lack sufficient donor tissue.
+Dr. Rednam may recommend implant-based breast reconstruction for patients who aren’t suitable candidates for a lengthier flap reconstruction procedure, or who lack sufficient donor tissue.
 Some patients may also prefer breast reconstruction with implants over a flap procedure due to their desired aesthetic or because surgical incisions and scars are limited to the chest area.

-Direct to Implant Breast Reconstruction
+Direct-to-Implant Breast Reconstruction

-Direct to implant breast reconstruction generally entails a shorter surgical procedure and recovery time than flap reconstruction.
+Direct-to-implant breast reconstruction generally entails a shorter surgical procedure and recovery time than flap reconstruction.
 Breast reconstruction with implants is conducted in a similar way that a traditional breast augmentation is performed, using round silicone implants.

-Direct to implant breast reconstruction is performed at the same time as mastectomy in the right candidates.
-In some cases, this may be the only reconstructive surgery needed, while in others a staged approach may be recommended with structural fat grafting.
+Direct-to-implant breast reconstruction is performed at the same time as mastectomy in the right candidates.
+In some cases, this may be the only reconstructive surgery needed, while in others, a staged approach may be recommended with structural fat grafting.

 Tissue Expanders Followed by Implants

 In this staged breast reconstruction, Dr. Rednam uses tissue expanders prior to placing breast implants in patients, either at the time of mastectomy or in a subsequent procedure.
-This is determined by a number of factors.

 Tissue expanders may also be used at the time of mastectomy before autologous reconstruction if radiation or other treatments may be needed.

-Aesthetic Flat closure
+Aesthetic Flat Closure

 Dr. Rednam Discusses Breast Reconstruction

-Breast Reconstruction Recovery
+The Breast Reconstruction Procedure

 FAQs About Breast Reconstruction